DavidRambo/dnr-hugo/content/post/hp-omen-critique/index.md

 ## Conclusion

 Whew!
 That was a lot to get through.
 And yet so much was left out of this analysis.
 I pointed out a variety of problems with HP's *several* PC websites, and they can be summed up as excessive redundancy.
-From the mottos (I didn't get to "Play harder.
-Play Smarter.") to the many intermediary stages when navigating the sites to the overdesigned new omen.com, HP's OMEN webpresence too often disregards Steve Krug's titular admonishment to web designers: "don't make me think."
+HP's OMEN web presence too often disregards Steve Krug's admonishment to web designers: "don't make me think."

 Improvement can be easily arrived at, I think, by simplifying at all levels.

-#### This means consolidating websites.
+#### This means consolidating websites...

 While the redundancy of multiple entry points to buying OMEN products might seem like a way to ensure that consumers get to a point-of-sale, I argue that it increases the likelihood of confusion and frustration when trying to find out what it is they would purchase.
+Accordingly, I suggest removing one of the websites dedicated to the OMEN brand, preferably the out-of-the-way marketing/store hybrid site.

-#### This means streamlining the experience.
+#### ...and streamlining the experience.

-With regard to the OMEN homepage, eliminate the majority of visual effects and keep the header stuck to the top of the browser for easy navigation.
-In addition to what was mentioned above, I recommend removing the drop-down buttons in the "Technical Specifications" sections of the Gaming PCs as well.
+With regard to the redesigned OMEN homepage, I recommend eliminating the majority of visual effects and keeping the header stuck to the top of the browser for easy navigation.
+I also recommend removing the drop-down buttons in the "Technical Specifications" sections of the Gaming PCs.
 The skeleton for the OMEN web presence is already solid.
-Unfortunately, the layers of effects, menus, imbalanced white space, and disjointed websites will probably exhaust the user's patience.
+Unfortunately, the layers of effects, menus, imbalanced white space, and disjointed websites will likely exhaust the user's patience.